BYU-CSA/cyber-kickstart/Cryptography/RSA.md

-# COMMON ENCRYPTION ALGORITHMS

-## RSA - Rivest Shamir Adleman
+# RSA - Rivest Shamir Adleman
 Asymmetric Encryption algorithm, uses "commutative" keys to encrypt

 Challenge from HSCTF: "What do these numbers mean?"